JBlackburn94/weatherApp/README.md

-# Jason Blackburn - Web Developer Portfolio Website
+# Jason Blackburn - Milestone Project 2 Weather App

-This site is to be used by potential recruiters/companys to explore the skills and some background information of Jason Blackburn.
-Following this, there is also a contact form at the bottom, whilst it is static at the moment, when fully functional, this will allow users to contact the developer directly from the site itself.
-There is also an attached PDF which is linked to the 'Download CV' button, where recruiters/hiring managers can view and download a copy of the CV.
+This site is to be used by the user to find out what the weather is in various locations around the globe.

 # Table of Contents